VishwaGauravIn/github-profile-readme-maker/README.md

 Create your Profile ReadMe in just a few clicks!
 On average, it takes less than one minute to create a perfect Profile ReadMe using GPRM.

 ### 📊 Flex Your GitHub Stats
 Let's be honest, everyone loves to flex their achievements.
-With tools such as ReadMe Stats, Most Used Languages, and Streak Stats, you can show off your accomplishments.
+With tools such as ReadMe Stats, Most Used Languages, and Streak Stats, you can show off your achievements.

 ### 👥 Visitors Counter
 With the use of a Visitors Counter, you can see how many people have viewed your profile.
 This gives you an idea of how popular you are on GitHub.

 ### 🌐 Add All Social Links
-We have added an option to include your Social Links to increase your reach and promote your work all in one place.
+We have added an option to add your Social Links to increase your reach and promote your work all in one place.

 ### 💻 Show Your Tech Stack
 Select from over 300+ tech options and showcase your tech stack to everyone.
 Let them know what makes you awesome.